Set the size and the location of the window in the AppKit apps | How To Create macOS Apps

 When you move the cursor to the corner or frame of the resizable window, the cursor is changed automatically to indicate the window is resizable.
 AppKit provides standard macOS cursor control without having to do anything.

-For example, the cursor of the following screen shot indicates that you can both expanding or shrinking the window.
+For example, the cursor of the following screenshot indicates that you can expand or shrink the window.

 You can expand or shrink